 On a sunny day, this looks absolutely beautiful.
 Sun, water, and the bright, light buildings make this place unique.
 The futuristic architecture does not actually go with the rest of the city’s design, however, it is one of the best places to visit in Valencia.

 The Terrara Umbracle is also great to walk through.
 Make sure to also walk the upper area, as there are some beautiful places there, too.

 You can stroll the areas and the Terrara Umbracle for free – but if you want to watch a film or get inside, then you will need tickets.

 Click here to find out about ticket prices for:

-Valencia has a really beautiful old town, with interesting and unique architecture.
+One of the most beautiful places in Valencia is the old town.
+It has a really beautiful old town, with interesting and unique architecture and if you are in 1 day in Valencia then it is a must-place to see.
 We strolled the old town for hours, and I was repeatedly surprised by just how pretty the buildings are.
 Plan in enough time and do not rush through – there are tons of lovely squares, avenues, and places that want your attention.
 Here are some places to see.

 Plaza de La Virgen / Plaza de la Reine

 The Plaza de la Virgen is on one side, and the Plaza de la Reine is on the other.
 Both are lovely and lively plazas that you should absolutely visit.